SparebankenVest/azure-key-vault-to-kubernetes/README.md

-# azure-keyvault-controller
+# Azure Key Vault Secrets for Kubernetes

-A Kubernetes controller and a Custom Resource that together will allow you to sync objects from Azure Key Vault to `Secret`'s in Kubernetes.
+A Kubernetes controller synchronizing Secrets, Certificates and Keys from Azure Key Vault to `Secret`'s in Kubernetes.

+**Problem:** "I have to manually extract secrets from Azure Key Vault and apply them as Secrets in Kubernetes."

+**Solution:** "Install the `azure-keyvault-controller` and automatically synchronize objects from Azure Key Vault as secrets in Kubernetes."

 ## Understand this!